Mershops Northridge: Opening, 1980s, and 1990s

+2000s and 2010s

 Macerich acquired Northridge Mall in 2003 from Northwestern Mutual for a purchase price of approximately $128.5 million.

 Starwood Capital Group purchased Northridge Mall in 2013 from Macerich for a purchase price of approximately $120 million.

 In 2015, Sears Holdings spun off 235 of its properties, including the Sears at Northridge Mall, into Seritage Growth Properties.

-On November 4, 2016, JCPenney opened a new 127,000 sq. ft. one-story building on the west side of the mall facing the 101 freeway.
-The former building was set to become new mall shops on the first floor which would connect the east and west side of the mall.
+On November 4, 2016, JCPenney opened a new 127,000 sq. ft. one-story building on the west side of the mall facing Highway 101.
+The former building was set to become new mall shops on the first floor which would connect the north and south sections of the mall, finally connecting the two sections to form one continuous corridor.
 An entertainment complex was set to take over the former second floor of JCPenney.
 After the relocation of JCPenney, the mall added new seating and new flooring throughout the entire mall.

 On March 9, 2019, Round 1 opened as the entertainment center in the former JCPenney's second story.
-Also, Forever 21 moved from the anchor building next to JCPenney to a location inside the mall.
+Also, Forever 21 moved from the former Mervyn's anchor building next to JCPenney to a downsized location inside the mall.
 The former Forever 21 became Hobby Lobby and opened on September 16, 2019.

 A Panera Bread location was built detached from the mall which opened in mid 2019.
 After Panera opened, a new building broke ground, which was set to open as a Chick-fil-A. Chick-fil-A opened on April 8, 2021.
-On November 14, 2019, it was announced that Forever 21 would be closing this location as part of a plan to close 111 stores nationwide.
+On November 14, 2019, it was announced that Forever 21 would be closing as part of a plan to close 111 stores nationwide.
 The store closed in January 2020.